 - You should be able to go 2-3 hours between trips.

-- Stop hovering/squatting/rushing – take your time to empty your bladder fully and gently tilt your pelvis backwards and forwards if you struggle to empty fully
+- Stop hovering/squatting/rushing – all of these habits tend to negatively impact our toileting because they don’t allow our muscles to relax and our bladders to empty as nature intended.
+Instead take your time to empty your bladder fully and gently tilt your pelvis backwards and forwards if you struggle to empty properly

 - Your pelvic floor muscles are involved in continence, so don’t neglect them!
 (You can find more about your pelvic floor muscles here.)

-- If you’re having any issues at all, seek help from your GP or the fabulous team at Harborne Physio.
+- If you’re having any issues at all, seek help from me (as appropriate), your GP or the fabulous team at Harborne Physio.